|

 upper premolars, number of incisors 1/3.
 Caryotype includes 30 chromosomes.

-mountain rich elevations up to 2400 m ASL.
+to 2400 m ASL.

 NATURAL HISTORY: Inhabits arid landscapes Use rock splits and human